fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/es/part3a.md

 A continuación, creemos la primera versión de nuestra aplicación agregando un archivo index.js a la raíz del proyecto con el siguiente código:

-Next, let's create the first version of our application by adding an <i>index.js</i> file to the root of the project with the following code:

 ```js
 console.log('hello world')
 ```